IBM/containerization-for-sap-s4hana/README.md

   ⋮
   ```

-  Only if each of this message is followed by a message
+  Only if each of these messages is followed by a message

   ```shell